 Learn how to artfully transform spaces for diverse organizations and communities as a professional interior designer.

-CCA's BFA in Interior Design program is a four-year, accredited professional degree program.
-Our position within one of the top art colleges in the country, and within CCA’s Architecture division, makes us highly interdisciplinary.
-We have a particular focus on sustainable material practices and spatial innovation.
+CCA's BFA in Interior Design program is a four-year, accredited professional degree, ranked #8 on BestAccreditedColleges.org.
+Our position within one of the top art colleges in the country and CCA’s Architecture division makes us highly interdisciplinary.
+Our program We have a particular focus on sustainable material practices and spatial innovation.
 Our students collaborate with interaction designers, industrial designers, ceramicists, glass artists, furniture makers, fashion designers, architects, and textile designers.
 They approach the design of built environments with equal emphasis on spatial and technical conditions.

 Make the city your design laboratory